 When you have a brain injury you could be finding your senses are lying to you which can really confuse the situation.
-I have double vision, balance problems, tinnitus and altered sensation in my limbs.
+I have double vision, (Double vision trouble from brain injury) balance problems, (Balance feeling unstable due to brain injury, it’s awkward) tinnitus (Tinnitus, the loathsome bells of brain injury) and altered sensation in my limbs (Is my brain injury making me paranoid?)
 All of which means a lot of the data my senses are reporting is nonsense.
 This is effectively like the General of an army being told World War 3 has broken out and he must decide whether to hit the nuclear weapon button now or never, when it’s just some kids have been playing Knock Down Ginger.

 So what can we do about it?

 The best advice I have found so far is to give your emotion a label.
 This helps re-engage the thinking part of your brain and help you regain some rational control.